 Who we are

 Andrew Shepherd is the Director of CPAN.
-Andrew has now led the production of three Chronic Poverty Reports, and recently also contributed strongly to the IFAD 2011 Rural Poverty Report.
+Andrew has now led the production of three Chronic Poverty Reports, and also contributed strongly to the IFAD 2011 Rural Poverty Report.
 Previously director of the Chronic Poverty Research Centre, he has also worked on several large evaluations of anti-poverty policies and programmes.
 He has been a director of programmes at ODI and was previously a staff member of Unicef in Sudan as well as a lecturer and senior lecturer at Birmingham University.
 His major developing country experiences have been in Ghana, India, Sudan, Tanzania and Uganda.

-Vidya Diwakar is a Research Officer at CPAN.
+Vidya Diwakar is Senior Research Officer at CPAN.
 She is an econometric and policy analyst whose work focuses predominantly on the role of state fragility and conflict in sustaining poverty traps, and gendered human capital development as a means of long-term poverty reduction.
 She maintains a geographic interest in the Middle East North Africa region and South Asia.